eclipse-cyclonedds/cyclonedds/docs/manual/shared_memory/limitations.rst

 Operating system limitations
 ----------------------------

-The limit on the operating system.
-Iceoryx has no functioning implementation for the Windows operating system.
+The limit on the operating system. iceoryx has no functioning implementation for the Windows operating system.
 Refer to |url::iceoryx_issues| for further information.